Sushi on keto? Heck yeah! But not so fast, not every “type” of sushi is considered keto-friendly, at least in a non-technical sense.

 - Eel (hold the sauce)

-Drinks at a sushi restaurant on keto
+Drinks at a sushi restaurant on a keto diet

 Here are some keto-friendly beverages you may enjoy with your sushi or other Japanese cuisines.